justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 same name.

 This directive is used to specify the name of a composite module.
-Any subsequent :directive:`%CModule` or :directive:`%Module` directive is interpreted as defining a component module.
+Any subsequent :directive:`%Module` directive is interpreted as defining a component module.

+The optional :directive:`%Docstring` sub-directive is used to specify the module's docstring.

 For example::